 Tips on identifying customer pain points

-Customer feedback provides valuable information on how buyers feel about your product/service.
-You can obtain insights through post-sales surveys and ask customers questions about their experience.
+One of the best ways to identify pain points is to leverage data gathered from your customers.
+Reviews and feedback provide in-depth information on how customers feel about your products/service, so get a pulse from your customers and hear them out on their experience with your brand.
 To make your surveys more effective, we’ve written out a guide on how post-sales surveys work and what questions you should include.

 The key is to ask open-ended questions that enable customers to describe their emotions.
 For example, if you want to identify productivity pain points, you can ask a question like, “How can we improve your shopping experience?” or “How was the checkout process for you?”